urob/zmk-helpers/README.md

 ZMK_COMBO(copy,  &kp LC(C), 12 13, ALL)
 ZMK_COMBO(paste, &kp LC(V), 13 14, ALL)
 ```
-This sets the combo timeout to 50ms, and then creates two combos which both are
+This sets the global combo timeout to 50ms, and then creates two combos which both are
 active on all layers.
-The first combo is triggered when the
+The first combo is triggered when the 12th and 13th keys are
-12th and 13th keys are pressed jointly within the `COMBO_TERM`, sending <kbd>Ctrl</kbd> + <kbd>C</kbd>.
+pressed jointly within the `COMBO_TERM`, sending <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 The
 second combo is triggered when the 13th and 14th keys are pressed jointly, sending
 <kbd>Ctrl</kbd> + <kbd>V</kbd>.